nanoporetech/ont-open-datasets/content/blog/bonito/index.md

 can be used to plot a kernel density estimate for the read alignment accuracy:

 ![accuracy comparison](./accuracy.png "Basecalls: Bonito CTC-CRF vs. Guppy 4.0.11")

+The plot indicates a roughly one-third decrease in the modal accuracy of reads.